ZhengWinnieWu/WR_simpleGCM/README.md

 Chang, E. K. M., 2006: An idealized nonlinear model of the Northern Hemisphere winter storm tracks.
 J. Atmos.
 Sci., 63, 1818–1839.

-This code uses "read from file" to get the Teq profile.
-In order to make the code more efficient, this modified code reduces the times for interpolation.
-It is better to replace the whole "src" folder to replace your "src" folder if you already have the experiment from the Flexible Modeling System (FMS).
+This code is based on JFV-strat (link?).
+The following modules were modified: ...
+The new code reads in twelve monthly Teq profiles during initialization and then calculates daily Teq fields by linear interpolation.
+The entire interpolation is done only once during initialization to reduce the run time.
+Additional modifications concern ...
+Since several modules of the original JFV-strat code were modified, it is probably best to replace the entire "src" folder.